-On February 4, 2010, we and our partner in Simon Ivanhoe S.à.r.l, Ivanhoe Cambridge Inc., or Ivanhoe Cambridge, entered into a definitive agreement to sell all of the interests in Simon Ivanhoe which owns seven shopping centers located in France and Poland to Unibail-Rodamco.
-The joint venture partners will receive consideration of €715 million for their interests, subject to certain post-closing adjustments.
-We expect our share of the gain on sale of our interests in Simon Ivanhoe S.à.r.l to be approximately \$300 million.
-The transaction is scheduled to close during the first half of 2010, subject to customary closing conditions and regulatory approvals.
+On July 15, 2010, we and our joint venture partner in Simon Ivanhoe S.à.r.l., or "Simon Ivanhoe", sold our collective interests in the joint venture, which owned seven shopping centers located in France and Poland, to Unibail-Rodamco.
+The joint venture partners received net consideration of €422.5 million for their interests after the repayment of all joint venture debt, subject to certain post-closing adjustments.
+Our share of the gain on sale of our interests in Simon Ivanhoe is approximately \$280 million.
+A portion of the proceeds were used to repay the €167.4 million (approximately \$215 million) principal balance on the Euro tranche of our unsecured credit facility.